AdityaSingh-byte/CW-Project/README.md

 #

 ## Introduction
 This project is a clone of the homepage of [Dmart](https://www.dmart.in/), a popular retail store.
-The goal of this project is to recreate the visual layout and design of the original website's homepage.
+This project aims to recreate the visual layout and design of the original website's homepage.

 ## Project Type
 Frontend